 Flanders and Italy.

-From the twelfth century onward, Flanders consisted of a group of
+Flanders from the 12th century onward, consisted of a group of

 city-states in which most aspects of daily life were safely structured.
 The

 cities were organized by groups of artisans who shared the same occupation.